by Simon Rodwell | 12 June 2017 14:50

 The charity is also involved in public consultation concerning various aspects of melanoma medicine including the championing of patients’ interests.
 We have recently interceded successfully with Government for access for patients to new drug combinations.
 We routinely provide expert witnesses for NICE technology appraisals of melanoma treatments.

 Melanoma Focus organises two major annual melanoma conferences.
 Our Regional Meeting, which takes place in May, is hosted each year by one of the UK’s main melanoma centres, while our Focus Meeting Study Day in October in London is the UK’s principal melanoma event for healthcare professionals, attracting up to 250 specialists including clinicians, surgeons, scientists, nurses and students.

 As part of the continuing professional development (CPD) programmes run by clinical organisations, these meetings are accredited by the Royal College of Physicians and Royal College of Surgeons; they are endorsed by the Association of Cancer Physicians, the British Association of Dermatologists, the British Association of Plastic, Reconstructive and Aesthetic Surgeons, the British Association of Skin Cancer Specialist Nurses and the National Cancer Research Institute.

 How we are Supported

-The charity’s activities are directed and supported by our board of eleven Trustees, all of whom are melanoma clinicians and scientists of international renown.
+The charity’s activities are directed and supported by our eminent board of eleven Trustees.
 Funding comes from personal and charitable sources, as well as from pharmaceutical and other corporate and grant-giving organisations.
 We rely to a great extent on the encouragement and participation of our growing band of supporters representing patients, carers and the general public.